jaydenseric/graphql-react/readme.md

 #### graphql-react

 Supports file uploads out of the box, compliant with the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) (authored by [@jaydenseric](https://github.com/jaydenseric)) which is [supported by popular GraphQL servers](https://github.com/jaydenseric/graphql-multipart-request-spec#implementations) including [Apollo Server](https://apollographql.com/docs/apollo-server).
-File input values can be used as query or mutation arguments.
+[File input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) values and more can be used as query or mutation arguments.

 #### Apollo